A Man of Two Faces: Contents

 The individual pictured on the book's cover is an illustrated version of Nguyen's father by cover designer Kelly Winton.

 Nguyen stated that the book is the book "which I never wanted to write" due to its personal nature.
 The book comprises many of Nguyen's essays, lectures, and interviews since the release of his Pulitzer Prize–winning novel The Sympathizer in 2015, which cover a wide variety of topics including but not limited to the Vietnam War, the Trump presidency, Sinophobia during the COVID-19 pandemic, hate crimes, George Floyd, and Francis Ford Coppola's Apocalypse Now.
 With regard to personal matters, Nguyen writes about his family's escape from Buôn Ma Thuột in 1975 at the age of four, as well as his childhood stints in Harrisburg, Pennsylvania and San Jose, California.
 Nguyen also writes about his memories of his mother.
 Mentioned, as well, is Maxine Hong Kingston's mentorship of Nguyen while he attended the University of California, Berkeley.

-An excerpt of the book, "A Departure From Reality", was featured in The New Yorker in September of 2023, a month before the book's release.
+An excerpt of the book, "A Departure From Reality", was featured in The New Yorker in September 2023, a month before the book's release.